 - Post Reach: The total number of people who were shown a specific post.
 This section is also broken down into organic and paid reach.

 - Likes, Comments, and Shares: How much positive engagement your page got.
-The higher this number is, the more people will be shown your posts in the future.
+The higher this number is, the more people will be seen your posts in the future.

 - Hide, Report as Spam, and Unlikes: How many people engaged negatively with your page.
 High levels of negative engagement will decrease the number of people who see your posts in the future.

 - Total Reach: The total number of people who saw any kind of activity from your page.

 The information in this section lets you tie the content of your posts to different trends in your graph.
 If you want to track a specific time period, just click on any of the charts.
 A pop-up will appear to tell you which posts people saw during the selected time period.